 • Spam filters – Almost every mobile network operator in the world requires that their clients and messaging partners prove strong spam prevention mechanisms.
 This is used to stop repeated messages being sent, or technical problems that could cause such issues on phone numbers.

-Also, messaging content is closely observed to stop any scam messages, inappropriate messages and messages that are against the local regulations set for restrictions via sms.
+Also, messaging content is closely observed to stop any scam messages, inappropriate messages, and messages that are against the local regulations set for restrictions via SMS.

 SMS API Integration Checklist